 There are several advantages to this coffee brewing system:

-- The obvious one is lower acidity for those of us who have sensitive stomachs or problems with acid reflux.
+- The obvious advantage is much lower acidity for those of us who have stomach sensitivity.

 - The Toddy concentrate makes excellent iced coffee…No need to chill hot brewed coffee, just pour a shot of concentrate over ice and add water!
 Or for a really luscious treat, add milk or a splash of cream instead!

-- You can use your favorite coffee to produce a coffee concentrate that is much stronger than hot brewed coffee, yet 67% less acidic.
-You just pour a shot of concentrate into your cup; add hot water, and Voila!
-Your favorite cup of hot coffee-minus the acidity.
+- You can also use your favorite coffee to produce a coffee concentrate that is exactly as strong as you like, yet 67% less acidic.
+Presto!
+Your favorite cup of hot or iced coffee-minus the acidity.

 For more information we recommend this Toddy Maker Tutorial.

 How to Make Coffee Using a French Press

 Many experts feel that the “French Press” method of coffee brewing is the best way to experience “The Perfect Cup”.
 It produces a thick, rich cup, full of the aromatic oils that give coffee its flavor.
 Also the classic French Press is quite a romantic fixture.
 It evokes visions of intimate conversation at quaint outdoor cafes on tucked away, lamp lit streets wherever your imagination may take you.